compojoom/lib_compojoom/README.md

 =======================================================
 [![Build Status](http://test01.compojoom.com/api/badges/compojoom/lib_compojoom/status.svg)](http://test01.compojoom.com/compojoom/lib_compojoom)

-The goal of this library is to ease the development process by abstracting commonly used functions in one place.
+The goal of this library is to ease the Joomla extension development process by abstracting commonly used functions in one place.

 ## USAGE##